 I take after my mother that way.
-That woman never met a potato chip she didn’t like, and in the summer on the tiny island where I grew up we’d file into a rusted out banana-yellow sleeper van and ride from the air base to the beach at the other side of the island.
+That woman never met a potato chip she didn’t like, and in the summer on the tiny island where I grew up, we’d file into a rusted-out banana-yellow sleeper van and ride from the airbase to the beach at the other side of the island.
 And while I’d muster all the grade-school patience I could, that drive seemed an eternity though the island, tip-to-tip, was only seventy miles long.
 Those were the long days of summer, hazy and hot and wet.
 We’d spend hours in the water only to come to shore and eat peanut butter sandwiches gritty with coral sand.
 At night time, we’d stay up late playing Shanghai Rummy eating potato chips slathered in French onion dip.
-For me, the humble potato chip evokes these memories so strongly that in one bite, I can remember the darkened bungalos at the beach, the briney smell of the sea and the rhythmic washing of the waves as they crashed upon the shore just outside our room.
+For me, the humble potato chip evokes these memories so strongly that in one bite, I can remember the darkened bungalows at the beach, the briny smell of the sea, and the rhythmic washing of the waves as they crashed upon the shore just outside our room.

 - Slice the potatoes as thinly as possible (no thicker than 1/32-inch) using a mandolin.
 If you don’t have a mandoline, get one; they’ll cut smoothly, thinly and more uniformly than the best knife and are essential in preparing many dishes, not just homemade potato chips.

 - Toss the potatoes into a large mixing bowl with starter culture and water, to cover.
 Allow the potatoes to culture in the water for one to two days at room temperature.